Esthetician Schools in Ohio

 Continuing education required

 Licensed estheticians must renew their Ohio license every two years.
-To qualify for renewal, which costs $30, you must complete at least eight continuing education credits.
-The board reduced this number to three hours given the global pandemic but will resume the eight-hour requirement starting in 2022.
+To qualify for renewal, which costs $30, you must complete at least four continuing education credits.

 Continuing education courses must consist of: